 The idea is nothing new.
 Efforts to pass legislation to form a new state reportedly failed by a single vote in 1975.

 Can anyone confirm this?
 Does anyone remember that the UP was only one vote away from becoming its own state?
 Had I known that, I would not have said all that stuff at the Denny’s in Marquette.

 I distinctly remember being in the UP with my friend Brian one summer and thinking “this is most certainly Canada.”
-I thought the same thing when Emily and I took a trip up there a few years back.
+I thought the same thing when I took a trip up there a few years back.
 I thought “this is most certainly Canada.”
 As it turns out, we were indeed in Canada.
 That was a confusing vacation.